egalion/briesaed/wholecourseBRIE.md

 |1918|6100 km|4050 km|
 |1939|19 553 km||

-> *note*: Roads were usually in poor condition.
+> *note*: **Roads** were usually in poor condition.
 Road building was boosted by the obligatory labour service after WW I.
 >
-> *note*: The number of motor vehicles increased from 3402 in 1935 to 10 013 in 1939.
+> *note*: The number of **motor vehicles** increased from 3402 in 1935 to 10 013 in 1939.
 Bulgaria had two times less automobiles per capita compared to Romania and Yugoslavia.
 >
 > *note*: Foreign trade shifted routes from the Danube to the Black Sea.
 Port Burgas was opened in 1903 and port Varna was open for exploitation in 1906.
-The river ports in Ruse and Svishtov were rebuilt and opened in 1912 and 1913.
+The river **ports** in Ruse and Svishtov were rebuilt and opened in 1912 and 1913.
 >
-> *note*: Telegraf service started (in the Principality of Bulgaria) with the inherited from the Russian army 26 telegraf stations and 1630 km line.
+> *note*: **Telegraf** service started (in the Principality of Bulgaria) with the inherited from the Russian army 26 telegraf stations and 1630 km line.
 In 1900 the telegraf-and-postal stations were 225, in 1919 - 420, in 1931 - 575, in 1939 - 806.
-The number of post and packages sent increased from 17,8 million in 1900 to 72,5 million in 1912 to 192 million in 1932.
+The number of letters and **postal packages** sent increased from 17,8 million in 1900 to 72,5 million in 1912 to 192 million in 1932.
 Bulgaria compared well with other Balkan countries but lagged behind developed countries significantly (17 packages per person for 1925, compared with more than 100 for Western European countries).
 Many people complained about the quality of the service in principle and about intrusion in the privacy of the correspondence in particular.
 Working conditions in the services were usually poor and capital investments were low.
 >
-> *note*: The first intercity phone line was set up between Sofia and Plovdiv in 1892, followed by the line between Sofia and Ruse in 1985.
+> *note*: The first intercity **phone** line was set up between Sofia and Plovdiv in 1892, followed by the line between Sofia and Ruse in 1895.
 Until 1893 phones were used only by state representatives.
 In 1893 opened a public phone station, and their number increased to 34 till 1911.
 In 1938 120 towns and villages had public phone stations.
 In the 1930s Bulgaria had phone connection with 25 European countries and with North America.
 In 1924 phone talks per capita in Bulgaria were 3.5, compared to 4 for Romania and more than 20 for Germany, UK, and Belgium.

 |year|phones|phone lines|
 |:---|:-----|:----------|